 Are There any Exceptions for Qurbani?

 Just as there is with Zakat, there are also exceptions when it comes to Qurbani.
-As well as meeting the nisab threshold and being over the age of puberty, a Muslim who gives Qurbani must also be of sane mind (i.e. able to make decisions for themselves) and not be travelling.
+As well as meeting the nisab threshold and being over the age of puberty, a Muslim who gives Qurbani must also be of a sane mind (i.e. able to make decisions for themselves) and not be travelling.
 Anyone who is not of sane mind would also not be eligible to pay Zakat.

 Do I Have to Make the Sacrifice Myself?

-ILM, as an Islamic charity, are permitted to collect Qurbani donations and ensure that all livestock is slaughtered as per Qurbani regulations and all shares are distributed accordingly in the communities we work with.
+ILM, as an Islamic charity, is permitted to collect Qurbani donations and ensure that all livestock is slaughtered as per Qurbani regulations and all shares are distributed accordingly in the communities we work with.
 This means that you can make your payment either before or during Eid al-Adha, ensuring that you have fulfilled your obligation.

 Make Your Qurbani Donation with ILM